BuilderIO/builder/.changeset/nasty-lies-beam.md

 '@builder.io/sdk-vue': patch
 ---

-fix duplicate attributes getting applied to inner element
+Fix: duplicate attributes getting applied to both the block and its wrapper element.